MicrosoftDocs/sql-docs/docs/connect/homepage-sql-connection-programming.md

 ---
-title: "Home page for SQL Connection Drivers | Microsoft Docs"
+title: "Homepage for SQL client programming | Microsoft Docs"
 description: "Hub page with annotated links to downloads and documentation for numerous combinations of languages and operating systems, for connecting to SQL Server or to Azure SQL Database."
 author: "MightyPen"
 ms.date: "08/14/2017"